 The 7th stage from Millau to Lavaur is a transition race before the Pyrenees loom.
 Stage 8 rolls out from Cazères to tackle the Col de Menté, Port de Balès and Col de Peyresourde as intermediate ascents before the finale is a downhill into Loudenvielle.
 The 9th stage is set to finish in Laruns, where Primoz Roglic took the spoils in 2018 after riding away from the other favourites in the descent of the Aubisque.
 This time the race concludes with a downhill from Col de Marie Blanque before a false flat run-in of 6 kilometres to the line.

 By now, the riders have entered the heart of France and the traverse from west to east continues on the Massif Central with an arrival at the Pas de Peyrol – 11.4 kilometres at 5.7% – at the end of stage 13, which features an elevation gain of 4,400 metres.
 A race from Clermont-Ferrand to a tricky finale in Lyon is in the cards in stage 14 before the second week ends in the Jura Mountains with an arrival atop the Grand Colombier – in fact, the riders tackle the ascent three times in stage 15.

-The 16th stage is played out on Bastille Day with a mountain race from La-Tour-du Pin to Villard-de-Lans before stage 17 will see a summit finish at the steep and unprecedented Col de la Loze.
+The 16th stage is a mountain race from La-Tour-du Pin to Villard-de-Lans before stage 17 will see a summit finish at the steep and unprecedented Col de la Loze.
 The 18th stage travels north through the Alps – traversing the steep and partly unpaved Montée du Plateau des Glières – to a finish in La Roche-sur-Foron.

 An alluring scenario unfolds in the last days of the 2020 Tour as La Planche des Belles Filles serves as the ultimate uphill test.
 The 20th stage takes the form of a 36 kilometres individual time trial with the last 5.9 kilometres on this climb with an average gradient of 8.5%.
 A likely sprint finish in Champagnole in the 19th stage precedes this promising denouement.

 Obviously, the Tour finishes in the 21st stage on the cobbles of the Champs-Élysées in Paris.

 Tour de France 2020: route, profiles, more